why Cano Health Inc. [CANO] is a Good Choice for Investors After New Price Target of $9.08

 Sponsored

-A live webcast will be accessible through Cano Health’s Investor Relations website at investors.canohealth.com.
-The webcast will be archived for replay following the conference.

-The results of the trading session contributed to over 75325115 shares changing hands.
-Over the past one week, the price volatility of Cano Health Inc. stands at 20.75% while the volatility over the past one month is 13.12%.
+The stocks have a year to date performance of -51.85 percent and weekly performance of -47.87 percent.
+The stock has been moved at -14.88 percent over the last six months.
+The stock has performed -48.56 percent around the most recent 30 days and changed -32.44 percent over the most recent 3-months.

-The market cap for CANO stock reached $2.41 billion, with 210.05 million shares outstanding and 157.81 million shares in the current float.
-Compared to the average trading volume of 5.09M shares, CANO reached a trading volume of 75325115 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+If compared to the average trading volume of 7.04M shares, CANO reached to a volume of 19422887 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for CANO shares is $9.08 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on CANO stock is a recommendation set at 2.00.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.